top of page

 Healing Trauma and Restoring Wholeness with the Internal Family Systems Model

-Written by the creator of IFS, Dr. Richard Schwartz, this book gives a full picture of parts work, and how to listen to and work with all parts of ourselves - including protective, lonely, critical, and numb parts.
-It gives a really clear breakdown to a lot of the work that's done in sessions.
+Written by the creator of IFS, Dr. Richard Schwartz, this book gives a full picture of parts work, and how to listen to and work with all parts of ourselves - even guarded, lonely, critical, and numb parts.
+It gives a really clear breakdown to a lot of the work that happens in IFS sessions.

 Screenshot 2024-05-13 123945_edited_edit